BIFFF: where Brussels culture lodges

 The structural asymmetry of the lasagne

-The BIFFF provides an unusually clear textbook case:
+The BIFFF provides an unusually clear textbook case — and the municipal convention of 20 April 2026 alters the reading:

 Caveats — what remains to be dug into

-This first version of the dossier relies on verified primary sources (FWB funding decisions, Brussels Expo statutes, public statements from the BIFFF team, Belgeo / RABKO / regional agreement communiqués).
-Several grey areas remain to be actively investigated before a definitive qualification is possible:
+This version of the dossier relies on verified primary sources (FWB funding decisions, Brussels Expo statutes, public statements from the BIFFF team, Belgeo / RABKO / regional agreement communiqués, and now the full text of the City-Peymey Diffusion convention published on the agenda of the Municipal Council of 20 April 2026).
+Several grey areas remain to be actively investigated:

-1. Real total festival budget.
+- Real total festival budget.
 The €985,337 of 2024 revenue for Peymey Diffusion is a floor, not a total.
 An activity report or a direct interview would be needed to estimate the real production (rights, venues, travel, guests).
+The 2026 report is due to the City by 31 May 2027, which sets a public documentary deadline.

-5. 2027 lease renewal.
-This is the decisive operational uncertainty — covered by no public source as of 12 April 2026.
+- 2027 lease renewal.
+This is the decisive operational uncertainty — covered by no public source as of 16 April 2026.
+The municipal convention secures cash for 2026-2028 but says nothing about the occupation contract with Brussels Expo.

 These points do not invalidate the dossier's thread: they refine its contours and set the agenda for the next iteration.